Hodapp87/prosha/README.md

 ## Highest priority:

+- Make a series of guidelines for *exactly* how to order transformations so that I'm actually constructing things to be correct instead of just throwing shit at the wall
 - Adaptive subdivision - which means having to generalize past some `vmap` stuff.
 - Try some non-deterministic examples